Best Alternatives to Payday Loans in 2026

 5. Buy now, pay later (BNPL) services

 Services like Affirm, Afterpay, and Klarna allow you to split a purchase into smaller payments, often over four pay periods with no interest if paid on time.
-This can be a useful option if your immediate need is covering a specific expense, like a necessary appliance, medical supply, or clothing item, rather than needing cash in hand.

 6. Borrowing from family or friends